 In the meantime, this is a fairly typical account of almost any housekeeping chore which requires that I leave the comfort of my little house.
 I love my little house.
 I’m home a lot and most often I’m home alone.
 I’m almost always happy about that.
 I love you little house.

 On the particular shopping day I’m thinking about here, the store was packed with other shoppers.
 I’d never, not even on Christmas Eve, seen my local discount store this full of people.
 I kept thinking it must look a lot like the sidewalks of New York City during rush hour, which, if you believe every inch of film ever shot of those sidewalks is pretty much all the time.
 The mega-store where I shop was too crowded.
-I decided to stay and shop anyway and just get the whole unpleasant thing over with.
+I decided to stay and just get the whole unpleasant thing over with.

 People were fairly decent about the lack of space available and while I don’t generally look at any human faces while I shop, today I was curious about any hostility that might be in the air because of the overcrowding.
 As I said, people were pretty decent.

-I noticed the butcher right off and decided to finally get an answer, first hand, about the sell-by dates of the meat sold here.
+I noticed the butcher right off and decided to finally get an answer, firsthand, about the sell-by dates of the meat sold here.
 I asked him why all the meat expires tomorrow or yesterday.
 He gave me the standard sell-by theory, “Blah, Blah, Yak, Yak…” I stopped listening.
 Instead, I studied his nostrils.
 Both were fairly well populated with mucul debris.
 When he quit yakking about shelf-life and blah, blah, I said, “Okay, thanks so much,” and walked away.
 I didn’t buy any meat.
 I couldn’t.

 When my cart was full I waited in the checkout line for quite a long time.
 My cell battery was nearly dead so I cautiously looked around at the other shoppers.
 I saw three young black men walking in my general direction.
 One of them had a platinum colored wig on his head and it was swinging wildly as he walked.
 I wondered why a young man would wear a platinum wig.
 I figured it was some kind of gag he was pulling to be funny.
 As the group got closer and by this time with a wtf look on their faces as they stared back at me, I realized it was not a wig.
 It was a winter hat with long furry ear flaps.
 (Note to self: make eye appointment next week and mind own business stat).
 I smiled and lifted my chin at them, it’s just me—hip older woman.
 They weren’t buying it.